CameronWard301/externalembed/README.md

 * Go to https://console.cloud.google.com/ and create a google developer account
 * Once registered add a YouTube Data API v3 API to your account.
-* when setting up, restrict the key to only use the youtube data API.
+* When setting up, restrict the key to only use the youtube data API.
 You also may want to set an application restriction for a production server.

 ## Installation